Skip to content

 c.1827 – No Waterloo but there was an Old Andover.
 The square indicates an active forge.
 The Andover furnace is 7 miles to the north.

-If you didn’t read the history before visiting you might wonder why is the place called Waterloo.
+If you haven’t read the history before visiting, you might wonder why the place is called Waterloo.

 “Why Waterloo.
 Gee, I remember vaguely about something about a French guy and a battle in Europe a long time ago.
 Is there any association? “